2025 Volunteer Information

 Supplies

-Instruction Sheet (this one) for each volunteer
+This Instruction Sheet for each volunteer

-Boat Race Tote (supply list in tote)
+Boat Race Tote (supply list in tote), large checkered flag

 Paperwork File Box